MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-dimensional-model-using-dataflows.md

 The best dimensional model is a star schema model that has dimensions and fact tables designed in a way to minimize the amount of time to query the data from the model, and also makes it easy to understand for the data visualizer.

 It isn't ideal to bring data in the same layout of the operational system into a BI system.
 The data tables should be remodeled.
 Some of the tables should take the form of a dimension table, which keeps the descriptive information.
-Some of the tables should take the form of a fact table, to keep the aggregable data.
+Some of the tables should take the form of a fact table, to keep the aggregatable data.
 The best layout for fact tables and dimension tables to form is a star schema.
 More information: [Understand star schema and the importance for Power BI](https://docs.microsoft.com/power-bi/guidance/star-schema)

 ![Star schema image showing a fact table surrounded by dimension tables, in the shape of a five-pointed star](https://docs.microsoft.com/power-bi/guidance/media/star-schema/star-schema-example1.png)

 ### Use a unique key value for dimensions

 When building dimension tables, make sure you have a key for each one.
-This ensures that there are no many-to-many (or in other words, "weak") relationships among dimensions.
+This key ensures that there are no many-to-many (or in other words, "weak") relationships among dimensions.
 You can create the key by applying some transformation to make sure a column or a combination of columns is returning unique rows in the dimension.
 Then that combination of columns can be marked as a key in the entity in the dataflow.

 > [!div class="mx-imgBorder"]
 > ![Mark a column as a key value](media/MarkAsKey.png)